The weight in a Serre-type conjecture for tame n-dimensional Galois representations: Evidence for a conjecture of Gee

 \section{Evidence for a conjecture of Gee}

-After an earlier version of this work~\cite{bib:thesis}, Toby Gee made another conjecture for the weights in this context in terms of the existence of local crystalline lifts with prescribed Hodge-Tate numbers (in the spirit of the Buzzard-Diamond-Jarvis conjecture).
-This type of conjecture is motivated by considerations in characteristic zero; the problem in making deductions for characteristic~$p$ is that irreducible $GL_n$-modules in characteristic zero reduce to Weyl modules (up to semisimplification), generally not to simple modules.
-Relying on the study of the $n = 3$ and 4 cases in~\cite{bib:thesis}, he went on to make a second conjecture to the extent that $F \in W(\rho)$ implies $F(\lambda) \in W(\rho)$ whenever the Serre weight $F$ is a constituent of $W(\lambda)$ and $\lambda$ is restricted.
-This would give a better justification for his first conjecture for weights $F(\lambda)$ for which $W(\lambda) \ne F(\lambda)$.
+After an earlier version of this work~\cite{bib:thesis}, Toby Gee made another conjecture for the weights in this context in terms of the existence of local crystalline lifts with prescribed Hodge--Tate numbers (in the spirit of the Buzzard--Diamond--Jarvis conjecture)~\cite[\S 4.3]{bib:Gee-lifts}.
+This conjecture is motivated by the hope of being able to globalise local lifts and the Fontaine--Mazur--Langlands conjecture.
+It naturally led him to make a second conjecture to the effect that $F \in W(\rho)$ implies $F(\lambda) \in W(\rho)$ whenever the Serre weight~$F$ is a constituent of $W(\lambda)$ and $\lambda$ is restricted.
+In fact for groups that are compact at infinity and $\GL_n$ at~$p$, this second conjecture is implied by the first.

 We verify that Toby Gee's second conjecture holds for the conjectural weight set $W^?(\rho|_{I_p})$ in generic situations.